falkr/ttm4175/pages/iot-mqtt-chat.md

 gui.receive(sender, message, uuid)
 ```

+The sender is the originator of the chat message, and message is the content of a message as a string.
 Each message is associated with a [UUID, a universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 This is a unique name, so that we later can associate delivery and read receipts with each message.

 ### Receiving Delivery Receipts